NoFoolLikeOne/EDMC-Screenshot/README.md

 # EDMC-Screenshot
 A plugin for EDMC that detects screenshot events are converts them to PNG format

+The plugin takes the existing screenshot file and generate a new name based on the mask System(Body)_nnn.png The converted file can be saved to a different directory from the orginal file.
+The original file can optionally be deleted.

 # Installation
 Download the [latest release](https://github.com/NoFoolLikeOne/EDMC-Screenshot/archive/1.0.zip), open the archive (zip) and extract the folder to your EDMC plugin folder.